rlucas11/panelCodeR/README.md

 > [!NOTE]
 > This only works for Mplus output.

-There is also one more function that can be used to compare a set of nested models for one variable (this is only available for Mplus right now; the function assumes that all variables are labelled "xw", where w is the wave number).
-The function `compareUnivariate` takes three arguments: `data` (the data file) `waves` (the number of waves), and `xWaves` (which waves actually exist).
-It then runs the univariate STARTS, ARTS, START, STS, and ART models.
-The univariate ART model corresponds to the bivariate CLPM; the univariate START model corresponds to the bivariate RI-CLPM model; the univariate ARTS model corresponds to the bivariate ARTS or factor CLPM model, and the univariate STARTS model corresponds to the bivariate STARTS model.
-The STS model is rarely used in a bivariate context, but it could be.
+There is also one more function that can be used to compare a set of models.
+The function `compareModels` takes four arguments: `data` (the data file) `program` (currently defaults to mplus because it is faster than lavaan), a list of models that the `panelcoder()` command can run (default = list("starts", "riclpm", "arts", "sts", and "clpm"), and an optional title.
+It is also possible to include additional options to pass to the panelcoder command.
+The function then runs the models and creates a table with fit statistics and basic info about the variance decomposition and stability (most relevant for residualized models like the STARTS and RI-CLPM).

 ## Modifying Model Code